stanford-rc/globus.stanford.edu/cloud.md

 Globus does not support setting or copying custom permissions.
 Uploaded items will inherit the permissions of the parent folder.

 Globus is also not able to copy Drive Shortcuts.
-Drive Shortcuts are syimilar to shortcuts on Windows or aliases on macOS.
+Drive Shortcuts are similar to shortcuts on Windows or aliases on macOS.
 At this time, Globus is not able to copy or follow Shortcuts; attempting to copy a Shortcut will create an empty file at the destination, and generate a checksum (integrity-checking) error.